FlexMeasures/flexmeasures/documentation/host/deployment.rst

    $ apt-get install coinor-cbc

+(also available in different popular package managers).

+More information (e.g. for installing on Windows) is on `the CBC website <https://projects.coin-or.org/Cbc>`_.

 If you can't use the package manager on your host, the solver has to be installed from source.
 We provide an example script in ``ci/install-cbc-from-source.sh`` to do that, where you can also pass a directory for the installation.

 In case you want to install a later version, adapt the version in the script.